data-mining-UniPI/teaching25/intro/Intro DM.md

 # Information as insight

-Rather than just solving a given task, we look to answer questions on the data.
+Look to answer **questions on the data as a stakeholder**.
 Say it's January 2020, and you are analyzing health records, e.g., hospital reports, data from Pisa, Frankfurt, and Wuhan.
 What might you ask of the data?
-- Are there some common patterns in the data?
-- Are there some anomalies?
-- Are there data groups with different behaviors?

 ---

 # Information as insight

-It's January 2020, and you are analyzing health records, e.g., hospital reports, data from Pisa, Frankfurt, and Wuhan.

 - Are there some common patterns in the data?
 You find a shared influx of new patient with respiratory diseases
 - Are there some anomalies?
 A small set of such patients does not exhibit any common predisposing conditions